Chhayavad: By the contributing poets

 Jaishankar Prasad noted that this new form of poetry relied more on Indian aesthetics of experience and expression.
 Its distinctive features included suggestiveness, figurativeness, the depiction of nature, and the nuanced articulation of personal emotions.
 He said:

 When poetry moved away from the mythological narratives or external descriptions of women’s beauty in different lands and began expressing self-experienced emotions rooted in pain, it came to be termed Chāyāvād in Hindi.

 Mahadevi Varma viewed the philosophy of Chhayavad as rooted in universalism (sarvātmavād) and identified nature as its medium.
 She believed this poetry established a profound emotional bond with nature, evoking universal empathy and unity with all elements of the world.
 She regarded mysticism as a natural progression of Chāyāvād.

 Sumitranandan Pant, in a distinctly poetic manner, observed that the spontaneous emergence of poetic sensibilities from diverse directions eventually coalesced into the epoch-defining Chhayavad.

-Literary Characteristics

-Poetry

-Jaishankar Prasad’s script of Chintā, the opening canto of his epic poem Kamayani.

-One of the central themes is the profound connection between humans and nature.
-The natural world is often depicted as a mirror reflecting human emotions, with the elements of the earth, sky, and seasons, as in Pant's Gramya and Gunjan serving as metaphors for internal states of being.
-In this regard, nature becomes both a symbol of the poet's emotional experiences and a vehicle for spiritual transcendence.

-Another key theme is the idealization of love and the romantic quest for the eternal, most prominent in the poems of Mahadevi.
-She frequently portrayed love as a divine force, representing the ideal of untainted beauty and connection, transcending the physical realm.

-Spirituality and mysticism are also prevalent themes, with an emphasis on the search for truth, self-realization, and the connection between the individual and the divine.
-The movement was also marked by an engagement with the existential concerns of human life.
-Poets explored the duality of existence, such as life and death, material and spiritual worlds, and the transient nature of time, as evident in works of like Saroj Smriti, Sneh nirjhar (Nirala), and Aansu (Prasad).
-This theme is often reflected through melancholic expressions, contemplating the impermanence of life and the inevitability of death.

-Prose

-Although Chāyāvād is primarily associated with poetry, it is noteworthy that all the prominent figures also made significant contributions to prose.
-Interestingly, much of their prose, both in style and more so in the time-period, aligns with the essence of Chāyāvād.
-For instance, Prasad's historical plays, Nirala's story collections, and Mahadevi's distinctive memoirs reflect this connection.
-Beyond this, themes of nationalism and freedom—both personal and political—are evident in works like Kankal (Prasad), Kulli Bhat (Nirala), Shrinkhla ki Kadiyan (Mahadevi), and Pant's essay collections.
-The prose of this era predominantly embodied nationalistic and emotional fervor, in contrast to the mystical and romantic themes characteristic of its poetry.